HzJavier/hfbc-angular-workshop/README.md

-# HACK FOR BIG CHOICES MX Workshop Starter
+# HACK FOR BIG CHOICES MX Workshop

-Code to start working on the HFBC MX workshop about AngularJS.
+This is the finished code of the app for the HACK FOR BIG CHOICES MX workshop @ITESM.

 This is a node server that provides an API to read JSON files with sample data to use in the Angular demo app.